-A rarer weapon does not mean it is necessarily better than a common rarity.
-It does mean, however, that it is much more likely to be better than a more common weapon, but sometimes the weapon generation system will pick the worst possible numbers out of the range it can select from and the weapon will not be as powerful as it had the potential to be.
-To offset this, if a rare weapon has a more basic secondary attack, it will deal more damage than its more common variants and for 1-Handed weapons the possible stat ranges are more biased in favor of better damage and fire rate at higher rarities.
+A rarer weapon is not necessarily better than a common weapon of the same tier.
+It does mean, however, that it is much more likely to have a better main ability than a more common weapon, but sometimes the weapon generation system will pick the worst possible numbers out of the range it can select from and the weapon will not be as powerful as it had the potential to be.

 Because of these quirks in weapon generation, you may find a generated Uncommon weapon more to your liking than a Legendary offering, depending on what you're looking for in your arsenal.
 Even two-handed common weapons can be worth keeping if they have abilities which you like better than those that come with higher-rarity two-handed weapons.

 In addition to determining the damage type, each element can apply a status effect.
 These can be damaging (Burning, Poisoned, or Electrified) or offer control by impairing enemy movement (Frost).
 The elemental damage type of each weapon is indicated by the corresponding icon in the in-game tooltip.

-The secondary special attacks for rare and uncommon two handed weapons are shared by type, but only rare and legendary weapons will apply status effects with their primary attack, but all non-common two-handed weapons apply status effects with their special attacks.
+The secondary special attacks for rare and uncommon two handed weapons are shared by type.
+Only rare and legendary weapons will apply status effects with their primary attack, but all non-common two-handed weapons apply status effects with their special attacks.

 - Fire (applies Burning)